orsee/test/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots or log output to help explain your problem.

+**Solution proposal**
+Did you already find a solution to the problem, or do you have an idea how the problem might be solved?

 **Technical details (please complete where potentially relevant):**
  - ORSEE version
  - Operating System your ORSEE is running on